The Crucifixion (film): Plot

 In Bucharest in 2004, Father Dumitru and several nuns perform a violent exorcism on Sister Adelina Marinescu, who is believed to be possessed by the demon Agares.
 Dumitru and four nuns are arrested for murder when the three-day ordeal culminates in the death of Adelina.

 New York journalist Nicole Rawlins convinces her editor to let her investigate the case.
 He cautions Nicole to not allow her personal views on faith or the death of her mother to affect her objectivity.

 Nicole begins by interviewing Father Dumitru in jail.
 Dumitru claims he could have saved Adelina, and she only died because Bishop Gornick interfered with the unauthorized rite's completion.

-At Adelina's funeral, Nicole meets Adelina's close friend Sister Vaduva, who insists the young nun wasn't murdered.
+At Adelina's funeral, Nicole meets Adelina's close friend Sister Vaduva, who insists the young nun was not murdered.
 Nicole follows a secret passage into the underground chamber where the exorcism was performed, and takes pictures of the cross where Adelina died before Bishop Gornick throws her out.

 She then meets local priest Father Anton, who identifies Sister Vaduva as well as Adelina's brother Stefan Marinescu, whom Vaduva lives with on a nearby farm.
 Anton directs Nicole to speak directly to Bishop Gornick at St. Joseph's Cathedral.

 Bishop Gornick tells Nicole that Adelina was mentally ill, not possessed, then goes on to infer that Father Dumitru was a rogue priest who overzealously performed an inordinate amount of exorcisms.
 She then has a strange encounter with mute gypsy boy, Tavian Amanar, outside.

 Nicole returns to Father Anton who theorizes that the demon allowed Adelina to die because it no longer needed her and could transfer its evil into someone else for another possession.

 Nicole begins having terrible nightmares as well as waking visions involving strange activity.
 Vaduva again tells Nicole that the demon killed Adelina.
 Vaduva recounts how the seeming suicide of Father Gabrielle, a close mentor who unexpectedly threw himself from the monastery's bell tower, triggered Adelina's transformation.

 Over dinner with Father Anton, Nicole confides in him how she lost her faith when her terminally ill mother died following a decision to abandon medical treatment for trust in God.
 Anton warns that Nicole is an easy target for the demon.